Avanade/DevOpsHOL/continuous-deployment/README.md

 ![](<media/CD2.png>)

-3. The **Website.json** file will be used to create the deployment environments in task III below.<br>
+3. This will create a new project in the solution that contains the files for deployment to Azure.
+The **Website.json** file will be used to create the deployment environments in task III below.<br>
 NOTE: There are a number of ways that the ARM template could have been created and added to the solution.
 However, since a deployment project also automatically creates a PowerShell script for deployment and a template parameters file, this can also be used to manually deploy the solution if desired (but not in this lab).

 4. Open the **WebSite.json** file and replace the contents with the content of(https://raw.githubusercontent.com/nagroma/DevOpsHOL/master/source/deploy/azuredeploy.json).
 This adds additional features to the deployment such as deployment slots which will be used later in the lab.

 5. Open the **WebSite.parameters.json** file and replace the contents with the content of(https://raw.githubusercontent.com/nagroma/DevOpsHOL/master/source/deploy/azuredeploy.parameters.json).
 This matches the parameters with the azuredeploy.json file.

 4. Check in the solution and push to VSTS (Team Explorer -> Changes -> Commit All and Push).
-This checks in the ARM template into source control.
-This will also trigger a new build (check to make sure this happened and was successful)
+This checks in the ARM template into source control both locally and in the VSTS repository.
+This will also trigger a new build (check to make sure this happened and was successful).

 ### II.
 Create Service Endpoint
 1. Go to your **account’s homepage**: